unic/sitecore-module-flex/README.md

 ## Changelog

+##3.10
+* Extended the checkbox list field and radio button list field with possibility to add a separate tooltip for each item

 ## 3.9
 * Added possibility to redirect user after Double Optin confirmation
 * Updated Unic.Bob.Scoop to V. 3.1.0